What is the Canadian Experience Class (CEC)?

 - A person who had been working without permission is not eligible under CEC and can be found inadmissible.

 - The employment requirements listed in the NOC should be met under the Canadian Experience Class.

-- • Work experience under implied status is applicable for the Canadian Experience Class (CEC), provided that the applicant had worked under the same working conditions as his/her initial contract.
+- Canadian Work experience under implied status is applicable for the CEC, provided that the applicant had worked under the same working conditions as his/her initial contract.

 Advantages of CEC over FSWP